 America has two economies, and one is flourishing at the expense of the other.
 First, there’s the legitimate economy, in which craftsmen are licensed and employers and employees pay taxes.
 Then there’s the fast-growing underground economy, where millions of workers are paid off-the-books, their incomes largely untaxed.

 Reports on the underground economy indicate it imposes significant burdens on revenue needed to fund critical state programs and businesses that comply with the law.
 When businesses operate in the underground economy, they gain an unfair, competitive advantage over businesses that comply with labor, licensing, and payroll tax laws.
 This causes unfair competition in the marketplace and forces law-abiding businesses to pay higher taxes and expenses.

-As illustrated above, the underground economy impacts not only businesses but workers and consumers as well.
+As illustrated above, the underground economy affects not only businesses but workers and consumers as well.

-Each year by June 30th, the Joint Enforcement Strike Force (JESF) prepares an annual report to the Governor and Legislature on their activities and accomplishments.
+Each year by June 30th, the JESF prepares an annual report for the Governor and Legislature on their activities and accomplishments.
 These reports are available to view in PDF format below.